DanKos22/digital-rain-cpp/index.md

 categories: demo
 ---

-This project ia a modern C++ console application that simulates the digital rain effect.
+This project ia a modern C++ console application that simulates the digital rain effect similar to one that is seen in the Matrix movies.
 The program generates a visually dynamic stream of falling characters.
 It utilizes windows console API functions for cursor manipulations and text coloring.
 The code in the project is structured using Object-Oriented Programming.